 The length of time for an offer to continue to wait often depends on what conditions each party is trying to meet, and how transparent it is.
 In the event the closing date is delayed pending funding or repairs are made, the stand-by will continue until a mutually reasonable solution is found, or otherwise, the contract will be terminated. risk of cancellation.
 This condition can take a long time.

-There are many reasons that a pending offer can go on for months.
+There are many reasons why a pending offer can go on for months.
 Those reasons include such factors as inspections or a delay in surveys, appraisals, or even the homeowner’s insurance status.

 Repairs can certainly prolong the wait.
 In most cases, both parties agree.
 However, there are times when disputes arise and both sides seek legal advice.
 During this time, the property will continue to be on hold.